 Major concerns for new parents revolve around the issue of sleep; getting enough for themselves, requirements for new babies, how much, where, when, etc. New parents will be given lots of advice about what to do about the lack of opportunities for extended sleep available to them while caring for an infant.

 New born babies do not sleep the same way that adults do.
 They sleep for shorter periods and more frequently.
 They have not developed into long sleepers.
-Their frequent waking sleep patterns are beneficial to their survival.
+It is normal and important for a baby to wake and feed during the night.
+The frequent waking, sleep patterns of babies is beneficial to their survival.
+Babies grow quickly and have small stomachs.
+So they need to be fed day and night to meet their nutritional needs.
 Being close to their mother creates the opportunity for a newborn to feed often, feel the rhythms of their mother's body and eventually develop sleep patterns that are more mature.

 Read how an experienced mother creates an environment for good sleep for her family.
 Interview with Joy.